Modified treatment policy effect estimation with weighted energy distance

-Thus, Theorem 6.2 shows that one can estimate the asymptotic distribution of $\hat{\mu}^q_{AG}$ using the multiplier bootstrap procedure in Algorithm 1.
-An advantage of the multiplier bootstrap procedure over the standard bootstrap is that the weights and outcome regression model only need to be estimated once, not $R$ times.
-This results in a substantial computational speedup for most applications, as demonstrated in the next section.
+Theorem \ref{the:6.2} shows that one can estimate the asymptotic distribution of $\hat{\mu}^q_{AG}$ using the multiplier bootstrap procedure in Algorithm 1.
+An advantage of the multiplier bootstrap procedure over the standard bootstrap is that the weights and outcome regression model only need to be estimated once, not $R$ times, resulting in a substantial computational speedup.